Easy-life1/azure-terraform-modules22/modules/containerRegistry/README.md

 demo terraform module
 ===========

-A terraform module to provide a <resource name> in AWS/AZURE/ETC,ETC.
+A terraform module to create container registry in Azure cloud.

 This should be used an a generic template to be included in every terraform module.